 Now, it’s a long time since I last applied for a job – if you don’t count tutoring as a postgraduate, which is practically handed to you if you ask for it.
 (Incidentally, I’ve missed the deadline to apply for tutoring next semester, perhaps because in the back of my mind I don’t think I’ll still be at the university then.)
 I think the last time I went through the traumatic process of applying for jobs was back in 2002/3, after I’d been made redundant from my longest term of employment.
 That was sixteen years ago!

 I applied for a lot of jobs back then, but I don’t remember reaching the interview stage more than once.
 In fact, I’ve had very few actual job interviews in my life: there must be something about me that puts employers off from the word go.
 And when I do get an interview, I find myself feeling extraordinarily uncomfortable and performing at my absolute worst (so I’ve very rarely got a job I’ve been interviewed for – let’s just say that my job choices have always been made for me).
-As Charlie Hart recently noted in a tweeted video clip, interviews tend to be far more focused on assessing your performance in particular (neurotypical) social skills rather than your ability to actually do the job.
+As Charlie Hart recently noted in a tweeted video clip, interviews tend to be far more focused on assessing your performance in particular (neurotypical) social skills than on your ability to actually do the job.

 Without even thinking ahead to a potential – if unlikely – interview, it scares the life out of me to scan through various jobs on the university’s website and be reminded of the huge lists of ‘required’ and ‘desirable’ qualifications and experience which these job ads always seem to feature.
 (Does anyone really conform to these ‘person specifications’?
 If not, what does ‘required’ mean here?)
 Not all that much has changed in the last couple of decades, it would appear, and I’m sure the application process is as tedious as ever.